-The WantAsynchronous parameter value is set to non-zero (TRUE) to request that the operation of this ROP be performed asynchronously.
+The WantAsynchronous parameter value is set to nonzero (TRUE) to request that the operation of this ROP be performed asynchronously.
 For the operation to be performed synchronously, the WantAsynchronous parameter value is set to 0x00 (FALSE).
-If the WantAsynchronous parameter value is non-zero (TRUE), the RopProgress response can be returned instead of the RopHardDeleteMessages response.
+If the WantAsynchronous parameter value is nonzero (TRUE), the server can return a RopProgress response to indicate that the operation is still processing, or it can return a RopHardDeleteMessages response to indicate that the operation has already completed.
 For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.

-2.2.12.1.3 Notify NonRead
+2.2.12.1.3 NotifyNonRead

 If the NotifyNonRead parameter is set to 0x00 (FALSE), the server does not generate a non-read receipt for the deleted messages.
-If the NotifyNonRead parameter value is set to non-zero (TRUE), the server generates non-read receipts for the messages that are being deleted and have requested read receipts.
+If the NotifyNonRead parameter value is set to nonzero (TRUE), the server generates non-read receipts for the messages that are being deleted and have requested read receipts.
 A non-read receipt is a notice that a message was deleted before it was read.
 For more information about read receipts, see [MS-OXOMSG] section 1.3.2.